volny/gatsby-blog/src/posts/atom-editor.md

 ---
 title: "Atom - the hackable text editor"
 date: "2017-09-10"
+excerpt: |
+  Atom is a hackable text editor for the 21st century, built on [Electron](https://github.com/atom/electron), and based on everything we love about our favorite editors.
+We designed it to be deeply customizable, but still approachable using the default configuration.
 ---

 Atom is a hackable text editor for the 21st century, built on [Electron](https://github.com/atom/electron), and based on everything we love about our favorite editors.
 We designed it to be deeply customizable, but still approachable using the default configuration.